jabahum/facetracker/README.md

 ## Usage
  How to
- To get a Git project into your build:
+ > To get a Git project into your build:
- Step 1.
-Add the JitPack repository to your build file Add it in your root build.gradle at the end of repositories:
+ > Step 1.
+Add the JitPack repository to your build file
+ > Add it in your root build.gradle at the end of repositories:

-'''gradle
+'''bash
 allprojects {
 		repositories {
-			...
 			maven { url 'https://jitpack.io' }
 		}
 	}
 '''
  Step 2.
 Add the dependency

-'''gradle
+'''bash
 dependencies {
-	        implementation 'com.github.jabahum-coder:facetracker:v1.3'
+	        implementation 'com.github.jabahum-coder:facetracker:v1.4'
 	}
 '''

+## Contributing
+Pull requests are welcome.
+For major changes, please open an issue first to discuss what you would like to change.

+Please make sure to update tests as appropriate.

 ### Created & Maintained By